Nunchaku: Formal styles

-The nunchaku is most commonly used in Okinawan kobudō and karate, but it is also used in Korean hapkido and eskrima.
+The nunchaku is most commonly used in Okinawan kobudō and karate, but it is also used in Korean hapkido and Filipino eskrima.
 (More accurately, the Tabak-Toyok, a similar though distinct Philippine weapon, is used, not the Okinawan nunchaku).
 Its application is different in each style.
 The traditional Okinawan forms use the sticks primarily to grip and lock.
 Filipino martial artists use it much the same way they would wield a stick: striking is given precedence.
 Korean systems combine offensive and defensive moves, so both locks and strikes are taught.
 Other proprietary systems of Nunchaku are also used in Sembkalah (Iranian Monolingual Combat Style), which makes lethal blows in defense and assault.

 Nunchaku is often the first weapon wielded by a student, to teach self-restraint and posture, as the weapon is liable to hit the wielder more than the opponent if not used properly.

 The Nunchaku is usually wielded in one hand, but it can also be dual wielded.
 It can be whirled around, using its hardened handles for blunt force, as well as wrapping its chain around an attacking weapon to immobilize or disarm an opponent.
 Nunchaku training has been noted to increase hand speed, improve posture, and condition the hands of the practitioner.
 Therefore, it makes a useful training weapon.